Patterns

 | UI Components | Build primitives | Stateless UI elements |

-| Guides | Explain decisions | UX rules and reasoning |
+| Guides | Explain decisions | UX reasoning and product judgment |

-| Patterns | Ship features | UI + state + behavior |
+| Patterns | Ship features | UI + state + behavior + product structure |

 System rule